MicrosoftDocs/Viva/Viva/insights/Setup/Environment-Requirements.md

 ## Tenant environments

-Viva Insights requires the applicable [Viva Insights licensing](#viva-insights-licenses) and a Microsoft 365 or Office 365 tenant with Exchange Online Plan 1 or 2.
+Viva Insights requires the applicable [Viva Insights licensing](#viva-insights-licenses) and a Microsoft 365 or Office 365 tenant with Exchange Online Plan 1, Plan 2, or Kiosk.

 ## Viva Insights licenses